RustCrypto/password-hashes/argon2/README.md

 Argon2 is a memory-hard [key derivation function] chosen as the winner of the [Password Hashing Competition] in July 2015.

-It implements the following three three algorithmic variants:
+It implements the following three algorithmic variants:

 - **Argon2d**: maximizes resistance to GPU cracking attacks
 - **Argon2i**: optimized to resist side-channel attacks